 Vogler \cite{Vog91} introduces {\it ordered markings} (OM for short) to describe the state of a safe marked net.
 An ordered marking consists of a safe marking together with a preorder which reflects precedences in the generation of tokens.
 This is reflected in the token game for OM: if $s$ precedes some $s''$ in the old OM and $s''$ is used to produce a new token $s'$, then $s$ must precede $s'$ in the new OM.
 The key idea of Vogler's decidability proof for safe nets is that the OM obtained by a sequence of transitions of a net is the same as the one induced by a process, whose events correspond to that sequence of transitions, on the net itself.
-Since ordered markings are finite objects, Vogler defines OM-bisimulation and shows that it coincides with fully-concurrent bisimulation.
+Vogler defines OM bisimulation and shows that it coincides with fully-concurrent bisimulation.
+Since ordered markings are finite objects and the reachable ordered markings are finitely many, the candidate relations to be OM bisimulations are finite and finitely many, so that OM bisimilarity is decidable.
 He himself hinted at a possibility \cite{Vog91} of extending the result to bounded nets, but suggested that it would have been technically quite involved \cite{Vog91}(p.
 503).

 We adapt his approach by defining a semantics based on {\em ordered indexed markings}, taking into account the individual token interpretation of nets, and proving that an extension to bounded nets is indeed possible.